Reducing the debt : is it optimal to outsource an investment?: Proofs of Comparison results

-{\bf Proof of Proposition \ref{prop:ar}}\\ The monotonicity property of the function $r_J\mapsto \hat a_1(r_J)$ is a trivial consequence of the definition of $\hat a_1$, since by hypothesis the function $\psi'$ is non increasing.
+The following proposition gives the monotonicity of the optimal initial effort $\hat a_1$ in Situation $1$ (respectively $\hat a_2$ in Situation 2) as a function of the interest rate $r_J$ (respectively $r_I$). \begin{proposition} The application $r_J\mapsto \hat a_1(r_J)$ is non increasing. \\ At least in case $\delta>0,$ the application $r_I\mapsto \hat a_2(r_I)$ is non increasing. \end{proposition} \proof The monotonicity property of the function $r_J\mapsto \hat a_1(r_J)$ is a trivial consequence of the definition of $\hat a_1$, since by hypothesis the function $\psi'$ is non increasing.
 In case $\delta<0,$ $\hat a_1(r_J)=0.$\\ The second assertion is a consequence of the characterization of $\hat a_2(r_I)$ as the unique solution of the equation (see the end of the proof of Proposition \ref{PropOptimumFirm1}) $H(\hat a_2(r_I),r_I)=0$ where